-In 2016, the Bishop's Round-up Against Hunger will be Saturday, Nov.
-19, at the Douglas County Fairgrounds in Lawrence, Kansas.
-View the instructions, and read about the needs.
+In 2017, the Bishop's Round-up Against Hunger will be Saturday, Nov.
+18, at the Douglas County Fairgrounds in Lawrence, Kansas.
+View the flier and brochure to learn more.
 You can follow the Round-up on Facebook.
-The form to track donations is available for download.

 The Bishop's Round Up for Hunger supports a mission called, "Give Ye Them to Eat."
 GYTTE was founded in 1977 as a social outreach project of the Methodist Church of Mexico to combat hunger and poverty in the rural sector.